A new fundraising playbook for today’s online economy.

 Nonprofits and charities have always relied on word-of-mouth referrals to boost their donor base.
 However, these interactions were usually in-person or over the phone and were personalized, specific asks.
 Most often, a prospective donor would only be considered if someone believed they would have an interest in the cause.

-Over time, organizations began using targeted advertising via direct mail, the phone, and eventually online through ads and emails to spread the word.
+Over time, organizations began using advertising via direct mail, the phone, telethons, and eventually television commercials to spread the word.
 But this resulted in a ton of messages, most of which went unread and unanswered.
-This blanket marketing got organizations in front of people but didn’t include any “buy-in” factor.
-Messages like generic emails, Google Ads, and social media advertisements are, as we all know, really easy to ignore.
-This was all just rented attention– and it didn’t work at converting a nonprofit’s audience into true supporters.
+This blanket marketing got organizations in front of people but didn’t include much “buy-in” factor.

-This organic reach is why digital fundraising matters.
-The method, when used with each touchpoint and every pre-planned fundraising activity throughout the year, builds on your supporter’s buy-in and then converts it into natural word-of-mouth marketing.
+This desire for connection is why digital fundraising matters.
+The method, when used with each touchpoint and incorporated into regular fundraising activities throughout the year, builds on your supporter’s relationship with you and then converts it into natural word-of-mouth marketing.

 With digital fundraising, your donor’s value isn’t tied to a donation amount— it’s the passion they convey to others that determines their lifetime worth.

 Today, digital fundraising comes in many forms, including peer-to-peer fundraising, online crowdfunding campaign, social sharing of your campaigns or messages, or interactive online and offline fundraisers, and special events.

 Digital fundraising isn’t just a trending strategy among nonprofit fundraising professionals – it’s the present and future state of fundraising, and the key to your fundraising growth.

 When planned for and executed properly, digital fundraising has immediate and long-term benefits for your organization.